hraberg/enumerable/README.markdown

 http://www.jroller.com/ghettoJedi/entry/using_hamcrest_for_iterators

-A library that's quite close to what I suggested there is Lamba4j: http://code.google.com/p/lambdaj/
+A library that's quite close to what I suggested there is LambaJ: http://code.google.com/p/lambdaj/